Pharmr/almace-scaffolding/_app/_pages/about.md

 # What this means

-☺ It's a (subscription based) technology stack purposely built for daily medication takers
+☺ Pharmr is a subscription based technology stack purposely built for daily medication takers
 ☺ *Get*, *refill*, *reorder* and easily *switch between drugs of the same class* for your condition
-☺ Each protocol run by a specialist who knows your specific condition & medication inside and out
+☺ Each protocol run by a specialist who knows your diagnosis & particular drug therapy inside and out
-☺ Cruise indefinitely on your Humira®, Byktarvi® or Lispro® without skipping a beat
+☺ Cruise indefinitely on your Humira®, Byktarvi® or Lispro® without interruption
 ☺ Do other things and stop worrying about your meds

 <br>